TeamMood/apidocs/source/index.html.md

-start | The selection start date. end | The selection end date. since  | Retrieve the moods for the 'since' number of days.
+start | The selection start date. end | The selection end date. since  | Retrieve the moods for the 'since' number of days. tag | Filter by tag.
+Could be set several times (see example below)

 ### Results Attributes